nixworks/public/news/2010/07/18/index.md

 ##### Bus
 ### [A bus falls off a cliff in the Garze Tibetan Autonomous Prefecture in southwestern China resulting in the death of 23 people. ](/news/2010/07/18/a-bus-falls-off-a-cliff-in-the-garzaa-tibetan-autonomous-prefecture-in-southwestern-china-resulting-in-the-death-of-23-people.md)
-_Context: Chinese, Tibetan Autonomous Prefecture of Garze, bus, cliff_
+_Context: China, Tibetan Autonomous Prefecture of Garze, bus, cliff_

 ##### Puke
 ### [At least 14 people are killed and at least 12 others sustain wounds after a bus plummets off a cliff in Puke, Albania; a national day of mourning is declared. ](/news/2010/07/18/at-least-14-people-are-killed-and-at-least-12-others-sustain-wounds-after-a-bus-plummets-off-a-cliff-in-puka-albania-a-national-day-of-mo.md)